 Days One to Three of Symptoms

-You may also experience a sore throat, sneezing, and a stuffy nose.
+You also may experience a sore throat, sneezing, and a stuffy nose.
 But these symptoms tend to be less common with a flu and more common with a cold.

-If you’re at high risk of getting very sick from the flu, call your doctor.
+If you’re at high-risk of getting very sick from the flu, call your doctor.
 They can prescribe an antiviral drug that can reduce the chances of pneumonia and other complications.
 But the drug has a much higher chance of working if you take it within 48 hours of developing symptoms.